 Peace & Social Concerns Committee

 This committee brings into focus and organizes into practical action the corporate leadings of our Meeting that bear on social and political life.
 We support individual Friends’ leadings with counsel, with liaison to like-minded persons and groups in town and around the world, and with monetary contributions.
 We also alert the whole Meeting to fresh concerns that arise in Quaker or other organizations.
-Recent concerns include alternatives to anti-terrorist panic, same-sex marriage rights, military draft counseling.
+What motivates us is the Quaker vision that meaningful social change is effected by a deep transformation of personal attitudes and social relations, and the Quaker insight that the means of action are as important as its goal.

 Program Committee